 A key objective of the NWRP is to improve the sustainability of the national water supply from its current baseline.
 This will include consideration of sustainable abstraction limits.
 The Water Framework Directive, and the associated River Basin Management Plan, is guiding the implementation of sustainable abstractions through the development of environmental standards.
 These standards will be defined under new legislation.
-To meet the sustainability objectives to be set out under the Abstraction legislation7 some of our surface water and groundwater abstractions may need to be modified.
-Ireland's United Nations Sustainable Development Goal 6 - Clean Water and Sanitation1, also requires us to ensure that abstractions are sustainable.
+To meet the sustainability objectives to be set out under the Abstraction legislation10, some of our surface water and groundwater abstractions may need to be modified.

 As the legislation is still being developed, we cannot reliably include an estimation of sustainable abstraction within the SDB calculations, so our forecast Deficits do not account for reductions in allowed abstractions as a result of legislative changes.
 However, as part of our Options Assessment Methodology (see Section 7 of this Plan) we include a Sensitivity Assessment to ensure we understand how the abstraction legislation could impact our Preferred Approaches and programmes for each WRZ.
 This assessment applies a conservative approach in evaluating the potential impacts of the legislative changes on our surface water abstractions and ensuring selected Options would still be appropriate in the event that allowable abstraction quantities change to the extent that the future regime can be anticipated at this stage.

-Our sustainable or allowable abstraction estimate is based on limiting abstraction to 5 - 15% of the Q95 low flow for river sources or 10% of Q50 inflow for lakes.
+Our sustainable or allowable abstraction estimate is based on limiting abstraction to 5-15% of the Q95 low flow for river sources or 10% of Q50 inflow for lakes.
 This is based on applying the UKTAG guidance as modified for the Irish context as outlined in Section 2.3.7.
 This approach is described in Appendix C and G of our Framework Plan.

-The potential change to the Deficit for each WRZ, as a result of these potential reductions in abstraction is described in the Sensitivity Assessment of the individual Study Area Technical Reports (Appendix 1-3) and is summarised in Table 3.17. the legislative changes could increase the SDB deficit by an estimated 47 Ml/d under a Dry Year Critical Period scenario.
+The potential change to the Deficit for each WRZ, as a result of these potential reductions in abstraction is described in the Sensitivity Assessment of the individual Study Area Technical Reports (Appendix 1-7) and is summarised in Table 3.17.
 This change is for illustrative purposes only, and again is based on a conservative estimate of what a future regulatory regime may require.
 The actual reductions that may be needed in future will depend on the specific requirements of that legislation.
-Uisce Éireann will update the NWRP as appropriate to account for these requirements, once known, using the monitoring and feedback process set out in Section 9 of the RWRP-SE.
+Uisce Éireann will update the NWRP as appropriate to account for these requirements, once known, using the monitoring and feedback process set out in Section 9 of the RWRP-NW.